 Our Collections of the Museum include items related directly to the Village of Alexandria and the surrounding St. Albans Township, though that relationship may be derivative.
 For instance, we have a collection of woodcarvings done by a Muskingham County man that were donated to us by his nephew, who lived in Alexandria.
 Some items date from the founding of the Village in 1830, but most are from the late 1800s.
 We have a large collection of prehistoric stone tools, as well.

 The Museum is volunteer operated by the Village of Alexandria's Board of Museum Trustees.
-The 2020 Board is comprised of Martha Sturgill, Greg Sturgill, Judy Kern, Howard Kern, and Sarah Chambers.
-The Museum Board meets the first Monday of every month at 7:00 p.m. at the museum.
+The 2020 Board is comprised of Martha Sturgill, Greg Sturgill, Judy Kern, Howard Kern, Jessica Belcher, and Sarah Chambers.
+The Museum Board meets the second Monday of every month at 7:00 p.m. at the museum.